Take a Few Steps toward Living Longer and Stronger!

 Check out these sobering statistics from a (yet another) new study:

-• Brains have 4% less tissue.
+• Have 4% less tissue.

-• Brains are prematurely aged by 8 years.
+• Are prematurely aged by 8 years.

 I know it’s depressing.
 So many people who are heavy simply feel, “this is just who I am”.
-Which is true.
-In the moment, it’s true.
-Perhaps for all one’s life, it’s been true.
-What’s not true — at least for most of us* — is that it need be true forever.

 (* No, you’re not the exception.)

-Of course something needs to change.
-First one’s thought needs to change.
+The first step to doing something differently is thinking about something differently.
+One’s thought needs to change.
 Make the thought pregnant with possibilities of what a new, slimmer “you” would be.
 Mix the thought with emotion — put emotion behind the thought, rather than the food.
-Grab those who can help and make them part of the solution.
+Grab those who can help and make them part of the solution!

-In about 40 days, often less, new habits can be formed.
 Substitution works best.
 Substitute the desired behavior for the undesired one.
 Time will unfold whether action is taken or not, so it doesn’t matter how long it will take.
 At the end of the day (week, month, year) deliver a new part of you to You.

 It was always there waiting.